 What Are Criminal Appeals?

 Criminal appeals can have a significant impact on the convicted individual.
 When a person is convicted of a crime, they may face various penalties, including imprisonment, fines, and other legal consequences.
-However, if they believe the trial court made an error in their case, they can appeal the decision to a higher court.
+However, if they believe the trial court erred in their case, they can appeal to a higher court.
+At Carlson Meissner & Hayslett, our criminal appeals lawyers in Clearwater are here to protect your rights and help you pursue every available legal option during the appeals process.

 Impacts of Successful Appeals

-Another potential impact of a successful appeal is the reduction of the sentence.
-If the appellate court finds that the trial court made an error in sentencing, they may order a new sentence.
-This can result in a shorter prison sentence or a reduction in fines.
+Another potential impact of a successful appeal is a reduced sentence.
+If the appellate court finds that the trial court made an error in sentencing, it may order a new sentence.
+This can result in a shorter prison sentence or reduced fines.

 A criminal defendant has the right to appeal a conviction or sentence on various grounds, including: